ImAxel0/Openthesia/README.md

 ### :star2: If you really enjoy the app consider starring the repo :star2:

-<ins>As I don't have enough time to actively continue the development of the project, the **Supporter Edition** will be removed starting from the next release and all features will become available to all users.
-A special thank to those few who supported it.</ins>

----

 :orange_book: [Documentation](https://openthesia.pages.dev/documentation) :orange_book:

 ## What can it do :question: